qoollo/performance-counters/README.md

 PerfCounters.Init(counterFactory.CreateRootWrapper());
 counterFactory.InitAll();
 ```
-- use counters in this way:
+- use counters like this:
 ```C#
 PerfCounters.TestSingle.Count.Increment();
 ```